signadot/microservices-demo/docs/feature-testing.md

 $ docker push <DOCKER_USERNAME>/<DOCKER_REPO>:feat-x-add-tracking-id-latest
 ```

-> **Note:** Be sure to build the appropriate image for the Nodes your K8s cluster runs on.
+> **Note**: Be sure to build the appropriate image for the Nodes your K8s cluster runs on.
 You can use Docker’s `buildx` to build multi-platform images.
 To learn more, please see[ Multi-platform images](https://docs.docker.com/build/building/multi-platform/).

 At this point, the modified image is available for use in the cluster.
 We’ll now use a Sandbox to test the feature with our existing baseline environment.